kodecocodes/i9t/app-thinning/app-thinning.markdown

 ![bordered width=90%](./images/Santa_cruz_asset_catalog.png)

 Build and run the application, again selecting the **iPad Air 2 Simulator**.
-Take a look at the size of **Asset.car** by looking at the package contents in the build directory as you did earlier.
+Take a look at the size of **Assets.car** by looking at the package contents in the build directory as you did earlier.

 ![bordered width=40%](./images/ipad_air_2_asset_car_size.png)